 - Even if you’d rather make more of a sketch of a kitten, you should still work from a reference photo so you can make a more realistic representation of your kitten face within your sketch.

 - Pay attention to the unique traits of the kitten’s face and how they differ from human characteristics.
 Pay attention especially to the slant of the kitten’s eyes as well as the kitten’s vertical pupils.

 - Consider using both a color and a black-and-white version of your reference.
 You can use both photos together to give you information about light and dark values as well as subtle changes in color, such as the slight variations between the lighter and darker patches of the kitten’s fur.

 - Try drawing a variety of kitten faces.
 Although kitten faces have a lot of traits in common, there are many cat breeds that have differences in fur length, color patterns, facial shape and structure, and other traits you would encounter as you draw kitten faces.

-You can get full access to the extended version of this and all of my other tutorials by becoming a member of the Let’s Draw Today Club.
 So now that you know how to draw a kitten face step by step, you have nothing holding you back from filling up a sketchbook with as many cute kitten faces as possible!
 You might even consider snapping some pictures of your own kitty or the kittens of your family members and friends for practice.
 If people really like your work, you can give your kitten drawings away as a gift or even sell them!